Dexamphetamine

 • sleep difficulties

-• loss of appetite, weight loss or slower growth (including height) in children.3
+• loss of appetite, or weight loss.3

 Overdose